markusressel/fan2go/README.md

 setting the PWM directly and uses some kind of virtual PWM instead.
 This has been a problem mostly on AMD graphics cards but is probably not limitied to them.
 See #64 for more detail.

+## My components are overheating during initialization, what can I do about this?

+**TL;DR**: Skip the initialization and configure your fans manually.

+The initialization phase measures the RPM curve of each fan and tries to estimate the minimum and maximum boundaries.
+This can take quite a while though and can lead to overheating of components if they are under load.
+To avoid this use the `mjnPwm` and `maxPwm` fan config options to set the boundaries yourself.
+That way the initialization phase will be skipped and the control algorithm will start right away.

 # Dependencies

 See [go.mod](go.mod)